Montreal Biodome

-The Montreal Biodome is one of four facilities that make part of the largest natural science museum complex in Canada, Space for Life, which also includes the Montreal Insectarium, Montreal Botanical Garden, and Rio Tinto Alcan Planetarium.
-It is an accredited member of both the Association of Zoos and Aquariums (AZA) and the Canada's Accredited Zoos and Aquariums association (CAZA).
+The Montreal Biodome is one of four facilities that make up the largest natural science museum complex in Canada, Space for Life, which also includes the Montreal Insectarium, Montreal Botanical Garden, and Rio Tinto Alcan Planetarium.
+It is an accredited member of both the Association of Zoos and Aquariums (AZA) and Canada's Accredited Zoos and Aquariums (CAZA) association.

 History

 The building was designed by French architect Roger Taillibert as part of his larger plan for an Olympic park that included the Montreal Olympic Stadium and the Olympic pool.
 The venue was a combined velodrome and judo facility.
 Construction of the building began in August 1973, and the facility was officially opened in April 1976.

 The velodrome, along with the accompanying Olympic pool, inspired Tallibert's later designs for Luxembourg's National Sports and Culture Centre.

 In 1988, a feasibility study was conducted for converting the velodrome into a biodome.
 Construction started in 1989, and the facility was opened to the public on 18 June 1992 as the Montreal Biodome.

 In the summer of 2003, the Biodome installed an audio guide system that lets visitors get information about what they are viewing, and also provides statistics to the facility about what the visitors find most interesting.
 Visitors can rent a receiver programmed to receive French, Spanish, or English for adults, or French or English for children.